e-lab/eex/README.md

 ```
 ls(path)
-#ls(path)
 ```

-Getting the *full file name* (file name preceded by its parent directories) of the 3rd image contained in a specific directory path
+Getting the *full file name* (file name preceded by its parent directories) of the 3rd PNG image contained in a specific directory `path`

 ```
 ls(path .. '/*.png')[3]